MSF-Collaborate/msf-toolbox/src/msftoolbox/azure/azure_open_ai.md

     region: str
     confidence: float = Field(description="Confidence in the location of the region (0-1)")

-message = "We are horrified by the recent bombing..." system_message = "Classify each user message into one of the following regions: Middle East, Europe, North America, South America, Asia"
+message = "Peacefull protests were condudcted in Barcelona ..." system_message = "Classify each user message into one of the following regions: Middle East, Europe, North America, South America, Asia"

 structured_response = client.structured_chat_completion(